oils-for-unix/blog-code/fgrep-problem-benchmarks/README.md

 re2c from fixed-strings.re2c.cc](//raw.githubusercontent.com/oilshell/blog-code/master/fgrep-problem-benchmarks/_gen/fixed-strings.cc).
 Note that there are ~35 states `yy2` - `yy36`.

-[GrepFixedStrings() has 791 bytes of code](//raw.githubusercontent.com/oilshell/blog-code/master/fgrep-problem-benchmarks/_gen/code-size.txt).
+[GrepFixedStrings() is compiled to 791 bytes of native code](//raw.githubusercontent.com/oilshell/blog-code/master/fgrep-problem-benchmarks/_gen/code-size.txt).
 It has one or two variables, so all of them should fix in registers.